mpfdavis/outputcache/README.md

 ## Why?

-Simple middleware, in pure Node - inject as a middleware and it will cache the output and headers of your response.
-This makes it easy to create a highly scalable redis cache for your api or simply boost the throughput of your node application if using a heavier render engine such as React.
+Simple middleware, in pure Node - inject and it will cache the output and headers of your response.
+This makes it easy to create a highly scalable Redis cache for your API or simply boost the throughput of your node application if using a heavier render engine such as React.

 Outputcache will honour the status, max-age, no-store, no-cache, private and stale-while-revalidate headers from your original response for ttl by default.
 This makes it seamless and your origin able to dynamically dictate the ttl of each response using http rules.
 It is also [highly configurable](#api), enabling you to fine-tune how and what you cache.